Joe12387/detectIncognito/README.md

 # detectIncognito.js

-detectIncognito.js can be used to detect incognito mode & other private browsing modes on most modern browsers as of June 2022.
+detectIncognito.js can be used to detect incognito mode & other private browsing modes on most modern browsers as of 2022.

 - Detects Incognito mode on Google Chrome
 - Detects Private Windows on Safari for macOS